How do you write a headline that works?

-Which is why headline writing needs to be practised almost like you're in a flight simulator
+This is why headline writing needs to be practised almost like you're in a flight simulator.

 Simulator training is about flying, but it's also about “not crashing”.
 And since most of your headlines are likely to be written when you're hungry, tired and just want to finish off things, it needs to be second nature.

 Just like a pilot faced with a plane falling out of the sky, you need to be able to get that headline to safety.
 And if you've done enough headline practice and are watching for the specifics, this last-minute type of writing is no trouble at all.